riteshnaik55/ipfinder/README.md

 ## Contact
 Thank you for checking out IP Finder!
-We hope you find it useful and valuable.
+I hope you find it useful and valuable.

 For any inquiries or further information, feel free to reach out to me: